prensisahu/C-Tutorial/README.md

-Print Hello World! in C Sharp.
+This Code Is Learn C Sharp.